-\subsection{Predictive sensory inputs:}
+\subsection{Predictive sensory inputs}

-the camera provides information about the path in the near distance and thus facilitates anticipatory steering of the robot.
-The camera captures a $1280 \text{ by } 720$ pixel image which is segmented into regions as in Figure~\cref{fig:1_robot}{B}.
-Each square region is assigned the average \acp{GSV} of the pixels it contains.
-This generates the sensory input from the camera in the form of a $8 \text{ by } 12$ matrix $[I]_{mn}$.
-Similar to that of the light array sensors, the difference of symmetrical entries in this matrix measures the anticipated degree of deviation in the near distance:
+The camera provides information about the path in the near distance, which enables the robot to anticipate changes in the path and steer accordingly.
+The camera captures an image with dimensions of $1280 \text{ by } 720$ pixels, which is segmented into regions as shown in Figure~\ref{fig:fig4SAR_robot}B. Each square region is assigned the average \acp{GSV} of the pixels it contains, generating the sensory input from the camera in the form of an $8 \text{ by } 12$ matrix $[I]_{mn}$.
+Similar to the light array sensors, the anticipated deviation in the near distance can be inferred from the difference of symmetrical entries in this matrix:

-Where $C_{ij}$ are difference signals that form an $8 \text{ by } 6$ matrix.
-A non-zero $C_{ij}$ indicates an upcoming turn; the value of $j$ indicates the sharpness of the turn, whilst the value of $i$ indicates the distance of the turn from the current position, and the sign of $C_{ij}$ indicates a right or left turn.
-Each difference signal is delayed using a \acf{FA} of 5 \ac{FIR} filters, $F_{h}$, so as to observe an optimum correlation with the \acl{cE} signal during for learning \citep{daryanavard2020closed}:
+Here, the $C_{ij}$ values represent the camera signals that form an $8 \text{ by } 6$ matrix.
+A non-zero $C_{ij}$ value indicates an upcoming turn, where the value of $j$ indicates the sharpness of the turn, the value of $i$ indicates the distance of the turn from the current position, and the sign of $C_{ij}$ indicates a right or left turn.
+Each difference signal is delayed using a \acf{FA} of 5 \ac{FIR} filters, denoted as $F_{h}$, to achieve an optimal correlation with the \acl{cE} signal for learning \citep{daryanavard2020closed}:

-This results in a sequence of $240$ predictor signals $P_{k}$ which are fed into the neural network for prediction and producing anticipatory action.
+This leads to a sequence of 240 predictor signals $P_{k}$ which are fed into the \acf{SaR} network to predict and generate anticipatory actions.